sanjaybasu/healthcare-ai-equity/_chapters/chapter_13_bias_detection.md

 We now develop practical approaches for validation study design that account for fairness evaluation, including sample size calculations stratified by demographics, adjustment for multiple testing, and frameworks for defining clinically meaningful disparity thresholds.

 Power calculations for fairness metrics depend on the specific metric, expected performance levels, and disparity magnitude we want to detect.
 For sensitivity differences between two groups, we can use standard two-proportion z-tests.
-The required sample size per group for detecting a difference $$\delta$$ in sensitivity with power $$1-\beta$$ at significance level $$\alpha$$ is approximately:
+The required sample size per group for detecting a difference $\delta$ in sensitivity with power $1-\beta$ at significance level $\alpha$ is approximately:

+$$
-$$n = \frac{(z_{1-\alpha/2} + z_{1-\beta})^2 (\bar{p}(1-\bar{p}))}{\delta^2}$$
+n = \frac{(z_{1-\alpha/2} + z_{1-\beta})^2 (\bar{p}(1-\bar{p}))}{\delta^2}
+$$

-where $$\bar{p}$$ is the average sensitivity across groups and $z$ denotes standard normal quantiles.
+where $\bar{p}$ is the average sensitivity across groups and $z$ denotes standard normal quantiles.
 For AUC comparisons, power calculations are more complex but can be approximated using methods developed by DeLong and colleagues that account for AUC variance and correlation between curves estimated on the same test set.

 For calibration metrics including expected calibration error, power calculations must account for calibration bin structure and error distributions.
 Simulation-based power analysis provides flexible approaches that accommodate complex calibration metrics and validation study designs while properly accounting for clustering, missing data, and other practical complications.

 Comprehensive validation for fairness across multiple subgroups and metrics requires corrections for multiple testing to control family-wise error rates or false discovery rates.
 Without such corrections, we expect to find spurious significant disparities purely by chance when testing many hypotheses.
-Bonferroni corrections provide conservative control of family-wise error rates by testing each hypothesis at level $$\alpha/m$$ where $m$ is the number of tests, but may be overly conservative when tests are not independent.
+Bonferroni corrections provide conservative control of family-wise error rates by testing each hypothesis at level $\alpha/m$ where $m$ is the number of tests, but may be overly conservative when tests are not independent.
 False discovery rate controlling procedures including Benjamini-Hochberg provide less conservative approaches that may be more appropriate when we expect some true disparities to exist and want to balance discovery against false positives.

 An alternative to multiple testing corrections is hierarchical testing strategies that first test for any disparity across groups using omnibus tests, then conduct pairwise comparisons only if the omnibus test is significant.
 This approach focuses power on detecting whether disparities exist rather than precisely localizing them to specific subgroups, which may be more appropriate when the primary goal is determining whether a model is suitable for deployment rather than understanding exact patterns of bias.